rabbitmq/rabbitmq-website/site/connections.md

 This guide covers various topics related to connections except for network tuning or most networking-related topics.
 Those are covered by the [Networking](/networking.html) and [Troubleshooting Networking](/troubleshooting-networking.html) guides.
+[Channels](/channels.html) is a closely related concept in AMQP 0-9-1 which is also covered in a separate guide.

 RabbitMQ supports several protocols: